Bioethics and Health Studies, B.A.

 Disciplinary Frameworks

 These requirements expose students to diverse disciplinary approaches to bioethics and health studies.
-Students select one course in each of the following attribute categories: humanities, philosophy/theology, social sciences, professional.
+Students select one course in each of the following attribute categories: humanities, philosophy/theology, social sciences and professional.
 The list of courses within each attribute will be updated each semester.
 Listed below are some sample courses that would count for each attribute.

 Humanities Attribute (literature, history, fine arts)